 Across the Reichstag is the lovely Tiergarten.
 Visiting this garden during fall is heavenly.

-Attractively laid out with an abundance of trees and shrubs and expanses of grass and flower borders, the Tiergarten covers some 520 acres and is a favorite spot for relaxation, walking, and boating.
+Attractively laid out with an abundance of trees and shrubs and expanses of grass and flower borders, the Tiergarten covers some 520 acres and is a favourite spot for relaxation, walking, and boating.

 The park also contains numerous important statues and monuments, including the Statue of Queen Luise erected in 1880, and a Monument to Frederick Wilhelm III unveiled in 1849 with reliefs reflecting the King’s peace-loving disposition.